 Probationary faculty members are not expected to engage in college or university service at this level.
+Lectures are encouraged but not required to engage in college or university service at this level.

 University leadership: This category includes taking on leadership roles in service to the college or university, such as: